HelloXiuXiu/js-gotchas/README.md

 //    [0, 0, 0, 0, 0]
 //  ]
 ```
-But now let's try to change a random element to 1.
+But now let's try to change one random element to 1.
 ```js
 arr[2][1] = 1